 Inequities exist because of racism, economic injustice, and systemic oppression that hinder opportunities for individuals and communities to thrive.
 Eliminating racism, economic injustice, and oppression requires bold change.
 We commit to using our power, privilege, and collective influence to propose changes that interrupt and dismantle historical systems of oppression.
-We will use our time in Task Force meetings to engage in discussions that lead to actionable https://healthequity.wa.gov/Portals/9/Doc/Publications/Reports/EquityLanguageGuide Final .pdf> recommendations.
+We will use our time in Task Force meetings to engage in discussions that lead to actionable recommendations.
 We will commit as individual Task Force members to be bold and serve as champions for equity in our respective roles.